Nowa Słupia: History

 Nowa Słupia, which in the past was known as Słup and Słupia Nowa, has a long and rich history, and used to be a town from 1351 to 1869.
-The village is located in the Swietokrzyskie Mountains, at the foothills of Lysa Gora, the second highest peak of the mountains.
+The village is located in the Swietokrzyskie Mountains, at the foothills of Łysa Góra, the second highest peak of the mountains.
 Nowa Słupia borders Swietokrzyski National Park.
 The village, which is a junction of three regional roads (751th, 753rd and 756th), is a starting point of several tourist trails.

 In the 13th and 14th centuries, Nowa Słupia belonged to the Święty Krzyż Benedictine Abbey, and at that time the village was called Słup.
-In 1351, due to efforts of Benedictine abbots, King Kazimierz Wielki granted town charter to Slup.
-The new town’s name was changed into Słupia Nowa, to distinguish it from the nearby village of Słupia, which now is called Stara Słupia.
-Słupia Nowa developed as a center of services for pilgrims, who headed to Swiety Krzyz.
-Among the pilgrims, was King Wladyslaw Jagiello.
+In 1351, due to efforts of Benedictine abbots, King Casimir III the Great granted town charter to Slup.
+The new town's name was changed into Słupia Nowa, to distinguish it from the nearby village of Słupia, which now is called Stara Słupia.
+Słupia Nowa developed as a center of services for pilgrims, who headed to Święty Krzyż.
+Among the pilgrims, was King Władysław II Jagiełło.
 In 1405, Słupia received a privilege for weekly fairs.
 The town prospered in the period known as Polish Golden Age, and in 1578 it had 21 workshops with a mill.
+The town was administratively located in the Sandomierz Voivodeship in the Lesser Poland Province.

-Until the Partitions of Poland, Nowa Słupia remained within Sandomierz Voivodeship.
-The town then briefly belonged to the Habsburg Empire, and in 1815 – 1915, it was part of Russian-controlled Congress Poland.
-In 1819, the Swiety Krzyz Abbey was closed, which resulted in decline of the town.
+Following the late-18th-century Partitions of Poland, the town then briefly belonged to the Habsburg Empire.
+After the Polish victory in the Austro-Polish War of 1809, it became part of the short-lived Duchy of Warsaw, and after the duchy's dissolution, it was part of Russian-controlled Congress Poland from 1815 to 1915.
+In 1819, the Święty Krzyż Abbey was closed, which resulted in decline of the town.
 In 1869, following the January Uprising, Nowa Słupia was reduced to the status of a village, together with several other locations in northern Lesser Poland.
-Before World War II, the village had the population of 3,350, and was part of Kielce Voivodeship.
-In 1929, almost whole village burned in a fire.
+Before World War II, the village had a population of 3,350, and was part of Kielce Voivodeship.
+In 1929, almost the whole village burned in a fire.
 During the war, Nowa Słupia was an important center of the Home Army and other anti-German organizations.
 In July 1943, Germans pacified the village, murdering 200 residents.